Tinglong Dai

-Tinglong Dai is a Professor of Operations Management and Business Analytics at the Carey Business School, Johns Hopkins University, with expertise in the areas of healthcare analytics, global supply chains, the interfaces between marketing and operations, and human–AI interaction.
+Tinglong Dai is the Bernard T. Ferrari Professor of Business and Professor of Operations Management and Business Analytics at the Carey Business School, Johns Hopkins University, with expertise in the areas of healthcare analytics, global supply chains, the interfaces between marketing and operations, and human–AI interaction.
 Dai's research primarily examines the health care ecosystem using analytics approaches, with a focus on behavioral, incentive, and policy issues related to healthcare operations management.

 In particular, he has worked extensively on the analysis and design of vaccine supply chains, including influenza vaccine contracting, COVID-19 vaccination, and next-generation vaccine manufacturing.
 He is considered "one of the nation's foremost experts on vaccine distribution."

 Career

 Dai earned his B.Eng. in Automation from Tongji University in 2004, MPhil in Industrial Engineering from the Hong Kong University of Science and Technology in 2006, and PhD in Operations Management and Robotics from Carnegie Mellon University in 2013, with Sridhar Tayur and Katia Sycara as his dissertation co-chairs.

-Dai joined the faculty of Johns Hopkins in 2013 as an assistant professor in Carey Business School, was promoted to an associate professor in 2018, and became a tenured full professor in 2021.
+Dai joined the faculty of Johns Hopkins in 2013 as an assistant professor at the Carey Business School, was promoted to an associate professor in 2018, and became a tenured full professor in 2021.
+In 2024, he was named as the inaugural Bernard T. Ferrari Professor of Business.

 The business education website Poets & Quants named him one of the World's Best 40 Under 40 Business School Professors.
 For his multidisciplinary research on healthcare analytics and artificial intelligence, he won the Johns Hopkins Discovery Award three times, in 2015, 2020, and 2022, respectively.

 At Johns Hopkins University, Dai holds a joint faculty appointment in the Johns Hopkins School of Nursing.
 He serves on the leadership team of the university-wide Hopkins Business of Health Initiative and the executive committee of the Institute for Data Intensive Engineering and Science.

 He has served on the editorial boards of Manufacturing & Service Operations Management, Production and Operations Management, Naval Research Logistics, and Health Care Management Science.